Accendus Group

 FAMILY REINTEGRATION

 Family Reintegration is an intensive therapeutic process which aims to restore relationships between parents and children.
-Typically, a high conflict separation has caused the children to reject a relationship with one of their parents.
-Literature indicates that children who have strong and healthy relationships with both parents, post-separation have better outcomes as adults and are themselves, able to engage in healthy intimate relationships.
+Sometimes, in a high conflict separation, the children reject a relationship with one of the parents.
+Mental Health publications indicate that children who have strong and healthy relationships with both parents, post-separation have better outcomes as adults and are themselves, able to engage in healthy intimate relationships.
 Accendus offers a timely intake process (usually 6 to 8 weeks), which provides families with a therapeutic treatment plan.
 The diversity of the team at Accendus, gives us the unique ability to address many of the clinical issues and conflict resolution services which often accompany reintegration therapy.